vectorgrp/xcp-lite/xcp_register_type/README.md

     /// Register this type into the open registry singleton.
     ///
     /// * `ctx` carries the registration target (calseg name or event id), the
-    ///   accumulated name prefix and address offset (used during recursion and
+    ///   accumulated name prefix and address offset (used during recursion into
+    ///   nested typedefs), and the nesting level.
+There is **no** mode flag: the
-    ///   flattening), the nesting level, and the `flatten` flag. fn register(ctx: &McRegisterContext);
+    ///   generated code always builds typedefs (see §7/§9). fn register(ctx: &McRegisterContext);
 }